liedekef/events-made-easy/readme.txt

 = 2.5.15 (2024//) =
 * Replaced the use of jquery-ui-tabs and jquery-ui-accordion by regular html5, css and a little bit of JS.
 This should speed up things
 * Removed the use of jquery-ui-dialog in the frontend.
 Once jtable no longer needs it, it will be removed in the backend too
+* added option all_events to eme_simple_multibooking_form, so all events are selected to attend.

 = 2.5.14 (2024/10/26) =
 * Bulk action to task signups added to send reminders